A Guide to Natural Organic Reduction (NOR)

 What happens to the bones when a body is composted?

-The “blending” conducted by staff throughout the 30-day composting process is aimed at helping to break down softened bones into smaller bone fragments.
+The “blending” conducted by staff throughout the 30-day composting process helps break down softened bones into smaller bone fragments.
 However, it has not been revealed what may happen with the total decomposition of the human skeleton.

 Human composting was first legalized in Washington in 2019.
 Katrina Spade of Recompose spearheaded a bill to introduce the process of “natural organic reduction” (NOR) as a means to organically compost human remains into soil.

-Colorado followed suit in April 2021 as the Colorado Senate voted to legalize NOR; it has now been legalized in Oregon (2021), California, Vermont (2022), New York (2023), and most recently Nevada (2024).
-Delaware is the latest state to pass a bill to legalize human composting in January 2024.
+Colorado followed suit in April 2021 as the Colorado Senate voted to legalize NOR; it has now been legalized in Oregon (2021), California, Vermont (2022), New York (2023), Nevada (2024), and Arizona (2024).
+Maryland and Delaware are the latest states to pass a bill to legalize human composting in May 2024.

 It is worth noting here that a caveat of the bill is that it “prohibits any human composting businesses from: selling soil containing human remains; commingling the soil or human remains of multiple people without their consent; and using the soil to grow food.”